RBB (Really Bad Boy): Commercial performance

-The song performed moderately at its home country.
+The song performed moderately in its home country.
 With only one day counted for charting, "RBB" debuted at number 26 on the Gaon Digital Chart for the 48th week chart issue before moving up to number 10 where it peaked the following week, thus giving the group their eleventh top-ten entry on the chart.
 In addition, the song debuted at number 22 and eventually reached its peak position at number seven on Billboard Kpop Hot 100, marking their fifth top-ten entry on the chart.
 "RBB" fared better on the US Billboard World Digital Song Sales nonetheless, as the song became their first to atop the chart thanks to a total sell of 2,000 downloads in the US in the week ending December 6.
 Elsewhere, "RBB" peaked at number ninety-three on the Japan Hot 100 chart.

 Credits and personnel

 Credits adapted from the liner notes of RBB.